AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/add-assets.md

    ![chlimage_1-212](assets/chlimage_1-212.png)
 -->

 1. Para cancelar um upload em andamento, clique em Fechar (`X`) ao lado da barra de progresso.
-Ao cancelar a operação de upload, os ativos AEM excluem a parte parcialmente carregada do ativo.
+When you cancel the upload operation, AEM Assets deletes the partially uploaded portion of the asset.

-   Se você cancelar a operação de upload antes que os arquivos sejam carregados, o AEM Assets interromperá o upload do arquivo atual e atualizará o conteúdo.
+   If you cancel the upload operation before the files are uploaded, AEM Assets stops uploading the current file and refreshes the content.
 No entanto, os arquivos que já foram carregados não são excluídos.

 <!-- #ENGCHECK do we support pausing?
 I couldn't get pause to show with 1.5GB upload....
 If not, this should be removed#